sohel1818s/project-profile/README.md

-This a stteamlit web application . the main aim to make this application is how to create different pages in streamlit.
+This a streamlit web application . the main aim to make this application is how to create different pages in streamlit.